GSA/digitalgov.gov/content/news/2020/05/2020-05-11-experimenting-with-specialannouncement-markup.md

 Schema.org also has lots of detailed [information about SpecialAnnouncement](https://schema.org/SpecialAnnouncement).
 In most cases, the search engine documentation should be sufficient to get you going.

-## What might search engines do with SpecialAnnouncement mark-up
+## What might search engines do with SpecialAnnouncement markup

-To date, we, and other agencies that have implemented the mark-up, haven’t seen any changes on search results pages.
+To date, we, and other agencies that have implemented the markup, haven’t seen any changes on search results pages.
 Google has released a [statement on feature availability](https://developers.google.com/search/docs/data-types/special-announcements#feature-availability) and, hopefully, rich results using the data we provide with SpecialAnnouncement will become prevalent in the future.

 In the meantime, using SpecialAnnouncement can help search engines learn about important information that agencies disseminate to the public.
 When visual representation of the data occurs in search engine results pages, pages with this code on them will immediately benefit.

 Based on our experience with the display of data using other schema.org types such as FAQ, treatment for special announcement may involve an alert symbol and a distinct background color.

-## Does my page need this mark-up
+## Does my page need this markup

-Yes, any web page your agency publishes about coronavirus needs this mark-up.
+Yes, any web page your agency publishes about coronavirus needs this markup.

 In [Connecting Americans to Coronavirus Information Online](https://www.whitehouse.gov/articles/connecting-americans-coronavirus-information-online/), “The White House Office of Science and Technology Policy (OSTP) and Office of Management and Budget (OMB) directed Federal Chief Information Officers to incorporate these new Schema.org standard tags into all federally maintained web pages related to COVID-19.”
-When a government web page that announces information about our coronavirus pandemic response includes SpecialAnnouncement mark-up, it will help search engines fine-tune their support for our information.
-And, having mark-up on your pages now means that they are ready for special treatment in results pages as soon as that is a possibility.
+When a government web page that announces information about our coronavirus pandemic response includes SpecialAnnouncement markup, it will help search engines fine-tune their support for our information.
+And, having markup on your pages now means that they are ready for special treatment in results pages as soon as that is a possibility.

-In the event that it is not possible to add the mark-up to every page that might be appropriate, here are some considerations USAGov has used to prioritize.
+In the event that it is not possible to add the markup to every page that might be appropriate, here are some considerations USAGov has used to prioritize.

 ### Learn about your page’s position in search results